 Finance10 min read|SJSeokjun

-Every January, Korean employees go through 연말정산 (year-end tax settlement) — a process that recalculates your annual income tax and can result in a significant refund.
+Every January, Korean employees go through 연말정산 — a process that recalculates your annual income tax and can result in a significant refund.
 Often called the '13th month salary,' understanding this process can put hundreds of thousands of won back in your pocket.
+This guide walks through the deductions and credits that actually matter, with concrete examples of how to stack them for a bigger refund.

 What Is Year-End Tax Settlement?